snakkles/climate_group/README.md

 Inspired/copied from Home Assistant component ["Light group"](https://github.com/home-assistant/home-assistant/blob/dev/homeassistant/components/group/light.py)

+Further edited to adjust for heat/idle logic by snakkles: this fork sets the climate group `hvac_action` to `heat` if any controls in the group call for heat.
+This makes my logic work properly - it may not for you

 ## Changelog

+### 1.0.8
+- Changed `hvac_action` to be `heat` when any members have that value set themselves

 ### 1.0.7
 - Changed behaviour for Action 'turn on': Use the most common HVAC mode